 About this web site

 The site is designed and maintained by the Williams 68 Web Team: Alexander Caskey (webmaster), Bob Cricenti (timeline specialist), Ken Jackson (faculty tributes, captionist), with additional (significant) editorial contributions by Tom Pierce.
-We also have a dedicated team of historians contributing to the site: Bob Heiss and John Dirlam.
+We also have a dedicated team of historians contributing to the site: Bob Heiss and John Dirlam, with Bob taking an additional responsibility as Co-Editor of the site.
 We are likewise indebted to Tod Hamachek for lending his considerable talents as a photographer to these pages.
+Lloyd Thomas, joining us for the final laps, has done a lot of a little bit of everything, including rolling up his sleeves learning about the technical underpinnings of the site.

-Thanks go to Paul Neely for ongoing conversations leading to creative plans about how to mesh classbook and web site functions and goals.
+We also enjoyed working with Paul Neely and his classbook team, a process which led to creative plans about how to mesh classbook and web site functions and goals.

-Many thanks as well to: Chris Robare, Associate Director of the 50th Reunion Program; Katie Nash, College Archivist & Special Collections Librarian; Darlene Alderman, 50th Reunion Program Assistant.
+Additional thanks go to: Mark Robertson, Director of the 50th Reunion Program, Chris Robare, Associate Director of the 50th Reunion Program; Katie Nash, College Archivist & Special Collections Librarian (alas since departed to the University of Wisconsin Madison); Darlene Alderman, 50th Reunion Program Assistant.
 For their past help, we thank: Linda Hall, Archivist (retired as of August 2015); Mike Reopell, AIS Director; Carl Strolle, Director of Web Strategy; and Teresa Waryjasz, Production Manager.

 A large number of the pictures on this site are links to other pages.
 Click on a picture to see the page behind it.
 To return to the home page, you can click on Williams ’68 in the top purple banner.
 Back buttons on your browser also work.
 This site is designed to display properly on laptop, desktop, tablet, and mobile phone; the appearance may vary slightly in each case but the content will be the same.
 To return to the main page, you can also click on the Welcome link at the top left of the menu bar.